SMGH is hiring nurses and other health care workers! We will only accept online applications through our careers page. Click here to apply.

 The government has also released specific instructions for hospitals about resuming surgeries and procedures.
 We are working with other hospitals in Waterloo-Wellington to follow those instructions, which include criteria that we have to meet.
 For example, as a region, we need to ensure we have enough space available for care (ie. patient beds available in all hospitals), and enough of the supplies and medications needed to perform these surgeries.

 Because there are many variables involved, we don’t yet know the specific date elective surgeries will resume.

 We know that many patients are anxiously waiting to hear about their surgery.
 We will share information with you as the plan is developed, and when your surgery is re-booked, we will call you to let you know.
 Most importantly, we want to ensure your safety when you do come for the procedure and services.

 What if I have a symptom when I come to the hospital?

-Patients who have symptoms will be asked to wear a mask and perform hand hygiene.
+Everyone who enters the hospital will be screened.
+Patients who have symptoms and have an appointment or are in need of urgent/emergent care will be asked to wear a mask and perform hand hygiene.
 You will be escorted to the necessary area where you will discuss options for care.